Professor Gill Valentine

 Gill is an outstanding ambassador for equality in academia and is the University’s senior LGBT+ champion.

-Gill returned to the University in September 2012 having previously worked here from 1994 to 2004 as a lecturer, senior lecturer and professor in the Department of Geography.
+Gill returned to the University of Sheffield in September 2012 having previously worked here from 1994 to 2004 as a lecturer, senior lecturer and professor in the Department of Geography.
 In between Gill was Head of the School of Geography at the University of Leeds where she also served as Director of the Leeds Social Science Institute.
 In addition, Gill has held academic posts at the Universities of Manchester and Reading.
 Before settling into an academic career Gill trained as a journalist, working for Haymarket Publications and BBC Wales.